CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 DNS is a distributed database that manages the tree-shaped domain namespace (see Figure 2).
 The tree consists of nodes and leaves, which are called labels.
 The concatenation of the labels separated by dots results in a domain name.
 The domain namespace is divided into different domains.
 The topmost level, the root, is represented as a dot and named * root *.
 Below are the top-level domains such as. * Com *,. * Edu *,. * De *,. * At *, then the second-level domains like. * Bund * etc.

 The domain name space stores information about the assignment of IP addresses to domain names.
 DNS can be referred to as a kind of directory in computer networks whose main task is to resolve names.
-It is sufficient, for example, to enter the domain name * www.bsi.bund.de * in the browser, DNS will find the corresponding IP address in the domain name space and the browser can connect to the result of the search for the corresponding web server.
+It is sufficient, for example, to enter the domain name * www.bsi.bund.de * in the browser, DNS will find the corresponding IP address in the domain name space and the browser can connect to the result of the search to the corresponding web server.

 Basically, a distinction must be made between domains and zones.
 A zone, as shown in Figure 3, is a management unit that reads a DNS server through a master file.
 A master file contains all the domain information of a zone and is managed by the responsible administrators.
 Examples of zones are * arpa *, * com *, * example, a, b * and * c, * where * com *, * example, a, b * and * c * each represent a separate zone.
 By contrast, a domain, for example, is understood to mean a domain such as * com * and all subdomains underneath, in this case * example *, * a *, * b *, * c *.

 For each zone, at least two DNS servers are authoritative, meaning that these DNS servers manage the domain information for that zone.
 In addition, each DNS server knows the authoritative DNS servers for its subdomains.
 This means that, for example, the DNS server for * com * knows the DNS server for * example *, and can therefore refer to it with a name resolution.

+** ** Resolver
-** ** ResolverClient applications need a resolver to participate in DNS.
+Client applications need a resolver to participate in DNS.
 This is often part of the operating system.
 If a client application requires name resolution, it makes a request to the resolver.
-This packs the request into a DNS-compliant packet, sends it to a DNS server, interprets the response and returns the data to the appropriate application.
+This packs the request into a DNS-compliant packet, sends it to a DNS server, interprets the response and transmits the data back to the appropriate application.
 To increase the performance of DNS, the resolver caches the response data for a specified time.
 As long as the data is in the cache, the DNS server will not be interrogated again in a repeated resolution.

 ** DNS server **